 Modern slavery is often a hidden crime involving one person denying another person their freedom.
 It includes slavery, servitude, forced and compulsory labour and human trafficking.
 To tackle these crimes, the Modern Slavery Act 2015 (the Act) was introduced.
 The Act consolidates and clarifies modern slavery offences, toughens penalties and prosecution, and introduces greater support and protection for victims.
 The concept of forced or compulsory labour is most relevant to this guidance.
 This is because it is the form of modern slavery which suppliers are most likely to come across (Reference ‘Tackling Modern Slavery in Government Supply Chains’ Government Commercial Function 2019).

-Local government has the opportunity to use its extensive buying power to help mitigate the risks of modern slavery occurring in its supply chain by adopting new processes and procedures, in both procurement and supplier management.
-The first step towards adopting this approach in Somerset is this Modern Slavery and Human Trafficking Statement (the Statement) which outlines Somerset Council’s commitment to being an ethically, environmentally and socially responsible organisation.
+Local government has the opportunity to use its extensive buying power to help reduce the risks of modern slavery occurring in its supply chain by adopting new processes and procedures, in both procurement and supplier management.
+The first step towards adopting this approach in Somerset is the Modern Slavery and Human Trafficking Statement.
+It outlines Somerset Council’s commitment to being an ethically, environmentally and socially responsible organisation.

 Signs or general indicators of Modern-Day Slavery

 Appearance - Signs of physical or psychological abuse, malnourished, unkempt, appearing agitated or withdrawn, neglected.

 Lack of Freedom - Rarely allowed to go out or travel on their own, appear to be under the control or influence of someone else, rarely interact or appear unfamiliar with their neighbourhood or where they work.